Penneys responds to reopening rumours | Carlow Nationalist

-RETAIL giant Penneys has responded to social media rumours about plans to reopen its stores in Carlow and across the country.
+RETAIL giant Penneys has responded to rumours on social media about plans to reopen its stores in Carlow and across the country.

 Scotching widespread rumours that have been doing the rounds over the past few days, a spokeswoman for the hugely popular retailer said: “We have not made any announcement about reopening in Ireland and social media posts which are circulating with an opening date are false.”